alexcorvi/xwebdb/README.md

 ## Updating

-To update documents in the database use the `update` method.
+To update documents matching a specific query use the `update` method.

 ```typescript
 db.update(